Manage Virtual Machines

 Also see hereopen in new window for a comparison of Standard and Datacenter edition.

 If you want to create a new virtual machine, go to the Catalog tab in the Portal and select Compute Services.
-The pictures are an example for a Linux RHEL8 machine, the same settings are available for all the operating systems.
+The pictures are an example for a Red Hat Enterprise Linux 8 virtual machine, the same settings are available for all the operating systems.

-1. Click on the desired machine template (the pictures below are an example of a Linux RHEL8 machine)
+1. Click on the desired machine blueprint (the pictures below are an example of a Red Hat Enterprise Linux 8 virtual machine)

 2. Choose a Business Group and click on Next